rgwood/Project-Santa-Cruz-Private-Preview/user-guides/getting_started/devkit-unboxing-setup.md

     1. Remove any remaining plastic packaging from the devices.

-1. Turn on the carrier board.
+1. Press the power button on the side of carrier board.
 Allow some time for the device to boot up.

 1. By default, the devkit will start a SoftAP/Hotspot for initial setup.
 On your computer, open your network and internet settings and connect to the following:
     1. SoftAP/Hotspot SSID: scz-xxxx    (where xxxx = the last four digits of the devkit's WiFi MAC address)